Salary SurveyNational Family Medicine

 What is the AFMRD - Clinic First Collaborative?

-The AFMRD and the UCSF Center for Excellence in Primary Care (CEPC) are sponsoring a collaborative for family medicine residency programs interested in moving toward a “Clinic First” residency paradigm.
-Clinic First means that primary care ambulatory resident education assumes equal or greater importance than inpatient resident education and that primary care residency teaching clinics will strive toward more patient-centered care.
-To move toward a Clinic First orientation, CEPC has developed the Building Blocks model for high-performing teaching clinics (see cepc.ucsf.edu to download the High-Functioning Residency Clinics Report published with the Association of American Medical Colleges).
+The AFMRD and the UCSF Center for Excellence in Primary Care (CEPC) are sponsoring a third cohort of the AFMRD Clinic First Collaborative for established family medicine residency programs interested in moving toward a “Clinic First” residency paradigm.
+Clinic First aims to improve primary care ambulatory residency training for residents and patients.
+To move toward a Clinic First orientation, CEPC has developed the Building Blocks model for high-performing teaching clinics (see cepc.ucsf.edu to download the High- Functioning Residency Clinics Report published with the Association of American Medical Colleges).

 Why Clinic First?